quasarresearchgroup/useOCLhighlight/README.md

 ### Calculate complexity
 1. Repeat steps 1-3 from the previous section (class diagram view is not necessary).
 2. Input the OCL expression on 'Enter OCL expression:' text box and click on 'Evaluate OCL Complexity'.
-Results are shown in the large text area in the bottom of the view.
+Results are shown in the large text area at the bottom of the view.
 5. Click on 'Clear' to reset the results, or simply input a new OCL expression.

 Click on 'Help: OCL Complexity' to explore OCL metrics definitions.